 Students are eligible for admission who have earned an associate degree or diploma in nursing from a regionally accredited institution, and who are licensed to practice nursing in Kentucky or a compact state.
 Students must have achieved a grade of C or higher in all science courses taken prior to entrance.
 Nursing students may be admitted to Nursing with a GPA of 2.00.
-All nursing students will be expected to attain a GPA of 2.6 in their first 10 credits and a 3.0 by the time they complete 25 credits.
-Students who are not able to maintain the required GPA will be referred to the Dean of the Edna Jenkins Mann School of Nursing for consideration of retention.
-The Dean may extend the period of time to achieve the GPA goal or may allow the repetition of one (1) course to achieve the goal.
-All students are expected to have a 3.0 GPA or higher in the major at graduation.

-Requirements for the RN to BNS Program | 33 Hours
+Requirements for the RN to BSN Program | 33 Hours